Skip to content

 Example (delete):

-// Assume a QueryWrapper object with condition age > 25 to delete matching users
+// Assume you have a QueryWrapper object with conditions set to age > 25, delete users that match

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();